Haven: Understanding and Preventing Sexual Violence

 Competently supervising diverse employees requires awareness of our differences and the assumptions we may make based on differences we perceive.
 Through a combination of interactive exercises, facilitated conversation and presentation, this class gives supervisors an opportunity to think critically about how they interact with diverse employees and how to create a work environment in which difference and diversity are valued and respected.

-Upcoming Supervising a Diverse Workforce classes will be held on September 9 from 8:30 to 11:00 in Humanities 210 and October 8 from 2:00 to 4:30 in Humanities 210.
-Registration is available on the WWU Training website.
+Registration for upcoming training sessions is available on the WWU Training website.
 This class is provided jointly by the Equal Opportunity Office and Human Resources and facilitated by Laura Langley from EOO and Nick Sanchez from HR.

 Other Equal Opportunity & Diversity Training